 #11 Sit On Your Pack

-The ground, rocks, logs, and all other natural objects are frozen in winter and will suck the cold from your body via thermal conduction when you make contact with them.
-Instead, lay your pack on the cold ground and sit on it.
+The ground, rocks, logs, and all other natural objects are frozen in winter and will suck the cold from your body via thermal conduction if you sit on them.
+Instead, lay your pack on the ground and sit on it.

 #12 Worship the Sun